10-Step Head of School - Senior Leadership Search Process

 Benefit To You

 That's HEG's' role as a recruiter, but as we repeatedly say, in order for this to work well, establishing a good working relationship is a must.
-Click here for more information about Searches.
+Contact us for more information about searches.